learn-co-curriculum/react-hooks-components-basics-lab/README.md

   - The `<About>` component should return a `<div>` with an id of `about`.
-The div can also optionally have some additional text content and other elements inside &mdash; as long as it has an id of `about`, it will pass the test!
+The div can also optionally have some additional text content and other elements inside — as long as it has an id of `about`, it will pass the test!

 ## Resources